 - Use COLD ingredients.
 Be sure to use COLD butter and buttermilk to ensure flakiness.
 You don’t want the butter becoming too warm and being absorbed into the flour but stay solid until it’s in the oven.
 The butter will melt in the oven, creating steam, and push apart your layers of dough.

 - Do NOT overwork the dough.
 I simply press my dough together.
-Then I press down and fold the dough in half.
+Then I press down and fold the dough like a letter.
 I repeat this a few more times to create those layers.
 But do not continue to work the dough.
 If you keep playing with the dough then it will warm up the butter too much, and create too much gluten which will create for a tough, chewy biscuits.

 For more tips check out this post –> 9 Secrets To Fluffy Biscuits